 The wardrobe is hideous and makes no sense.
 Most of the other objects I can tolerate, but she was too much, with her haphazardly flailing curtains and utter lack of a face.
 Her actress/singer was totally wasted in this role.

 The pacing is whack.
 I was checking my watch all through the first half, and then, to my surprise, numerous scenes in the second half went speeding by like the Road Runner.

 For example, the moment when Beast gets angry about Belle trying to touch his enchanted rose isn’t literally a minute, but it feels like it might as well have been.
-There’s virtually no drama behind it, and then Belle leaves, looking like the Beast just told her to go to the kitchen and make him a sandwich.
+There’s virtually no drama behind it; Belle barely touches the case, Beast appears and says “Don’t do that,” and then she leaves, looking like the Beast just told her to go to the kitchen and make him a sandwich.
 I have no idea why she’s running or why she just up and decides to leave after this; the look on her face is minor frustration, and nothing more.

 She doesn’t even look all that scared staring down a pack of angry wolves that are about to eat her face off.

 That said….the added songs were nice.
 And some of the jokes were pretty damn funny.
 And Maurice’s actor is great.
 Gaston and LeFou were passable.
 Some of the added scenes were interesting, if superfluous or largely irrelevant.

 Why did Belle’s mother getting the Plague matter?
 I could have sworn they were leading up to some Sweeney Todd-style rape ambush; you know, maybe something related to the fact that she was apparently a weirdo like Belle and her father, and people ganged up on her…?